Greater Manhattan Community Foundation

 - GMCF is a major funder in the Greater Manhattan, Kansas area with $16.6 million in annual grant-making

-- The foundation manages significant assets ($183 million) suggesting stable, long-term funding capacity
+- The foundation manages significant assets suggesting stable, long-term funding capacity

-- Operates through multiple channels including donor-advised funds and community match days
+- Operates through multiple channels including competitive grants, donor-advised funds, and community match days

 References

-- Organization tax-exempt status verified through IRS records (August 1999)
+- Organisation tax-exempt status verified through IRS records (1999)